janikvonrotz/janikvonrotz.ch/content/post/2014-03-13-new-office-365-can-not-be-found-in-directory.md

 categories:
   - Office 365
 tags:
-  - "365"
-  - found
-  - impossible
-  - in directory
+  - active directory
-  - invalid
-  - login
+  - user login
-  - new
-  - office
-  - online
   - provisioning
-  - user
 ---
 As part of the user provisioning process in my company every user account gets an Office 365 license.